milvus-io/community/vote-process.md

 This doc outlines the process of nominating and voting a maintainer/committer of the Milvus project.
 The process should be operated transparently, openly, collaboratively, and ethically.
 To learn the details about the responsibilities and priviliges of a maintainer/committer, please check the [community membership](https://github.com/milvus-io/community/blob/master/community-membership.md)

 ## Process Summary
-	1. A maintainer nominate a qualified community member, with the call for vote template sent to slack channel and community mailing list.
+	1. A maintainer nominate a qualified community member, with a notification using call for vote template sent to slack channel and community mailing list.
-	2. Close the vote after 14 days
+	2. Close the vote after 7 days
-	3. If the result is positive, send tht invitation to the new committer/maintainer and waitfor response.
+	3. If the result is positive, send the invitation to the new committer/maintainer with the inviting template and wait for response.

 	If nominees accept, then:
-		1. Announce to mailing list and slack channel, with the template committer aacp
+		1. Change the committer/maintainer list on github
-		2. Change the committer/maintainer list on github
+		2. Announce to mailing list and slack channel

 ## Detailed Process